 However, government regulations on social distancing prompted some retailers to close their physical operations and instead focus on online operations.
 Additionally, the expected decline in consumer sentiment and discretionary incomes is anticipated to reduce demand for consumer goods.
 Consequently, retailers are expected to struggle to clear existing stock, boosting demand for subdivision services.
 Restrictions are being eased across the country, in line with the Federal Government's 3-Step plan for a COVIDSafe Australia, allowing retailers that develop a COVIDSafe plan to open.
 The loosening of restrictions across much of the country is expected to increase retail activity and reduce demand for storage services.
-However, lockdown restrictions have been reimposed in metropolitan Melbourne and Mitchell Shire from 9 July, negatively affecting retailers in these areas.
+However, lockdown restrictions have been reimposed in Victoria from 9 July, negatively affecting retailers in these areas.
+From 13 September, the Victorian economy has gradually started to reopen.
+This phased reopening is expected to contribute to increased retail activity, supporting subdivision demand.
 Overall, the COVID-19 pandemic is expected to have a net negative effect on the Warehousing and Storage Services subdivision.